AnishSukhramani/AnishSukhramani/README.md

  ![](https://github.com/AnishSukhramani/AnishSukhramani/assets/91376836/ff67615f-3a0a-45bd-8c92-70e38cf44ec9) -->

-<h3 align="center">"I code with passion, precision, and a pinch of madness, creating seamless web wonders along the way, with flawless elegance, blending style and substance effortlessly.
+<h3 align="center">"I code with passion, precision, and a pinch of madness, creating seamless web wonders along the way, with flawless elegance that blends style and substance effortlessly.
 "</h3>
 <h5 align="center" style="italics">-A Connoisseur of Aesthetics-</h5>